-I'm just so itching to have you listen to this interview that I had with Kiki.
-We talk about a whole range of topics, about eating, and lifting, but most importantly, we talk about the idea of eating more to weigh less.
-Kiki and I have done a couple of things together.
-When I feel like having thoughts in my head about different concepts, Kiki did such a good job of really putting them succinctly in a way that makes it really easy to comprehend and understand.
-And this idea, we talked about is eating more to weigh less.
-You might ask, how can that be a thing?
-How can “eat more to weigh less” be a thing that it is like does it scientifically work?
-And so we actually dive into that concept.
-And it can be such a revolutionary game-changer for so many women.
+I'm just itching to have you listen to this interview that I had with Kiki, as we talk about a whole range of topics, such as eating and lifting, but most importantly, we talk about the idea of eating more to weigh less.
+You might ask, how can “eat more to weigh less” be a thing?
+I hope you don't miss today's episode as it can be such a revolutionary game-changer for so many women.

 Find show notes at bicepsafterbabies.com/113